5nine/NibbleGaming_AdminHunt/README.md

 1. Copy folder `Scripts` to your mission folder (or inside your mission.pbo).
 2. Follow the instructions below.
-3. Make sure you change the PlayerGUID of your admins inside your `init.sqf`.
+3. Make sure you change the PlayerGUID of your admins inside `init.sqf`.

 Add this to the bottom of your `init.sqf`: